Before You Go

 During the day—Wide-brimmed hats are a good choice for sun protection.
 Ball caps are also useful since they fit under helmets, which are required attire when paddling our whitewater rivers.

-In camp—When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
+In camp—When the weather is cool or cold, you’ll want a non-cotton beanie-style hat to wear in camp.
 They are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.

 Hot Weather Trips

-During summer months, conditions on the river may be hot and sunny.
-These trips require less gear than spring trips, but thoughtful packing is still required.
+During the summer months, conditions on the river may be hot and sunny.
+These trips require less gear than spring or fall trips, but thoughtful packing is still required.
 Protection from the sun and heat will be critical to your enjoyment and health while on the river and during side hikes.
 To protect yourself from the sun’s rays, consider bringing long-sleeved shirts and pants.

 A good way to keep cool is with long-sleeved cotton shirts.
 Old collared dress shirts work well.
 They can be soaked in the water and worn in the raft or carried on a hike for later use.
 This method of evaporative cooling is very effective.
 Bandanas are another useful item that can be used in this manner.